erdodo2/react-tic-tac-toe/README.md

-# A simple xox game written in React.
+# A simple tic tac toe game written in React.